Joey Gallo Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.12).
+- The Rangers have a 4.08 team ERA that ranks 14th across all league pitching staffs.

-- Rangers pitchers combine to allow 146 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Rangers pitchers combine to rank 12th in baseball in home runs allowed (154 total, 1.2 per game).

-- His most recent appearance came on Sunday against the Milwaukee Brewers, when the righty went 3 2/3 innings, surrendering three earned runs while giving up three hits.
+- His most recent appearance came on Saturday against the Minnesota Twins, when the right-hander went seven innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.